Skip to main content

 Repetition of Courses

 Students may only repeat a course in which they have received a grade of less than C minus (C-).
-In such cases, the grades of both the original and the repeated course are included in the calculation of the student's grade point average, but units are awarded toward graduation only once for each course passed.
+In such cases, only the highest grade for the repeated course will be applied in the GPA calculation.
 Certain courses, such as special topics courses and performance courses, are repeatable, and students will receive a grade and units for each successful completion.

 Appeal Process

 There may be extenuating circumstances encountered by a student that may affect his/her ability to be academically successful during an enrollment period.
 These circumstances include personal injury or illness that occurs during an enrollment period; death of an immediate family member or legal guardian during an enrollment period; or other documented circumstances that were unexpected in nature and beyond control of the student.
 In these cases, cumulative grade point average or completion rate may decline resulting in the student not meeting the minimum qualitative and quantitative standards previously described.
-If you wish to appeal your financial aid suspension a Satisfactory Academic Progress Appeal must be submitted to the Financial Aid Office.
+If a student wishes to appeal a financial aid suspension, a Satisfactory Academic Progress (SAP) Appeal Form must be submitted to the Financial Aid Office.
 If the appeal is approved, s/he will be placed on financial aid probation (separate from academic probation).
 Students will be notified of the appeal results in writing.

 Loss of Eligibility